Touhou Spell Bubble

-Touhou Spell Bubble is a rhythm based competitive arcade puzzle game developed in 2020 by Taito as an officially licensed spin-off in the Touhou Project series.
+is a rhythm based competitive arcade puzzle game developed and published by Taito as an officially licensed spin-off in the Touhou Project series.
 The gameplay is similar to that of the Puzzle Bobble series, which Taito also developed.
-The company has referred to the game as "Puzzle Bobble meets Touhou Project," implying that they consider it to also be a spinoff of both series.

 Gameplay

 In Touhou Spell Bubble, the player is given colored bubbles, which they fire from the bottom of the screen onto a pile towards the top.
 The rate at which the player can fire bubbles corresponds to the tempo of the music.
 When three bubbles of the same color are connected, they pop, giving the player points.
 If a large enough group is destroyed, a rhythm microgame will initiate, requiring the player to rhythmically press the button to the song's timeline (seen on both far left and right) to receive further points and send colorless junk bubbles to the opponent.

 Touhou Spell Bubble features a story mode told from either Reimu and Marisa's perspectives, both containing 22 levels each.
-Using Visual Novel-styled cutscenes and gameplay, it tells the tale of Marisa's newly developed, magically charged game "Spell Bubble" and the ongoing mysteries regarding the upcoming tournament surrounding it.
+Using visual novel-styled cutscenes and gameplay, it tells the tale of Marisa's newly developed, magically charged game "Spell Bubble" and the ongoing mysteries regarding the upcoming tournament surrounding it.

-Characters can be unlocked in story mode, totalling at 20 playable characters upon completion and one purchasable DLC character, each of whom have a total of 3 spell cards to choose from, which can be used to destroy bubbles, or impede their opponent's ability to do the same.
+Characters can be unlocked in story mode, totalling at 20 playable characters upon completion, each of whom has a total of 3 spell cards to choose from, which can be used to destroy bubbles, or impede her opponent's ability to do the same.
 Matches last for the runtime of the background music, and the player with the most points when the time runs out is declared the winner.
 The player can also play singular matches, either with the AI, or with human opponents through local or online multiplayer.
 Upon winning or losing matches, the player is given in-game currency based on the overall skill intensity between the opponents of the match, which can be used to purchase new songs and spell cards.

 Development

 On 23 January 2020, Taito released a gameplay trailer for Touhou Spell Bubble on their YouTube channel, and announced the game's release date.
 The game was released in Japan through the Nintendo eShop on February 6, 2020, and internationally on October 29.
 Physical copies were released in Asia in autumn 2020.
+The company has referred to the game as "Puzzle Bobble meets Touhou Project."

 The music of Touhou Spell Bubble was used in promotional material, with Taito releasing the names of composers in January 2020.
-The game features doujin songs including Bad Apple!!, Marisa Stole the Precious Thing, Night of Knights, and Cirno's Perfect Math Class.
+The game features doujin songs including "Bad Apple!!", "Marisa Stole the Precious Thing", "Night of Knights", and "Cirno's Perfect Math Class".

 In November 2020, three separate music packs were released as DLC, and side story content was released in DLC exclusive to Japan.
 In November 2021, online multiplayer was added to the game in a free update.